websurfin/websurfin.github.io/_pages/about.md

 <br />

 ### Graduate
 After Cal Poly, I headed straight to grad school at [Dartmouth College](https://home.dartmouth.edu/), pursuing a PhD in Computer Science.
 I began research in the Dartmouth Security and Artificial Intelligence Lab immediately upon arrival, and began finishing projects, attending conferences and publishing work.
 Unfortunately, the relationship between myself and my advisor was not conducive to me being able to get work done consistently, leading to stress and disorganization.
-Further, as I spent more time in the academic environment, I simply researched that the work and schedule associated with most jobs that require a PhD (mostly the grant-writing and grinding for funding/submission deadlines) After struggling with the stress and disorganization this caused, I eventually realized that I had to leave the lab and attempt to get a Masters degree for my own mental health and success.
+Further, as I spent more time in the academic environment, I simply realized that the work and schedule associated with most jobs that require a PhD (mostly the grant-writing and grinding for funding/submission deadlines) did not match up with my passions.

+After struggling with the stress, disillusionment, and disorganization this caused, I eventually realized that I had to leave the lab and attempt to get a master's degree for my own mental health and success.
+I completed the degree requirements for a Master's in Computer Science in the fall term of 2021 at Dartmouth.

 <br />
 <center>